 Do you find the blur and transparency effects used throughout the user interface of your iPhone or iPad to be distracting or hard to read?
 In this article, we’ll go over one simple setting you can enable in order to turn off blur and transparency on your iOS device.

-The main reason why you’d want to disable the blur effects in iOS 7 is to improve contrast on some backgrounds in order to improve legibility.
+The main reason why you’d want to disable the blur effects and transparency in iOS is to improve contrast on some backgrounds in order to improve legibility.
 If you have vision problems, removing blur effects might indeed help you see what’s on your screen better.